jiawei-zhang-a/New-Personal_website/_news/announcement_2.md

 🔍 **Explore the Tutorial**
 Dive into the world of iArt with our comprehensive tutorial.
 Get started today and discover how ython-iArt and iArt can help your research.

-<iframe src="https://i-art.readthedocs.io/en/latest/" width="700" height="388" style="border: none;">Your browser does not support PDFs.
+<iframe src="https://i-art.readthedocs.io/en/latest/" width="700" height="388" style="border:1px solid black;">Your browser does not support PDFs.
 Download the PDF to view it: <a href="https://i-art.readthedocs.io/en/latest/">Download PDF</a>.</iframe>

 ---